 A snow pit was dug at each field visit to provide a SWE value and a description of snowpack stratification similar as documented by Fierz et al. (2009).
-Density measurements were made with a wedge density cutter of a volume of 250 cm3.
-The model used has a 5 cm height, a 10 cm width and a 10 cm depth, with a 26.6° wedge on its side.
-The chosen density sampling strategy aimed to estimate the snow density for each snow layer in the snow cover (Pomeroy and Gray, 1995; Sturm et al., 2010; Canadian Avalanche Association, 2016; Senese et al., 2018).
-According to the density cutter dimension, samples were collected in each contrasting snow layer that was thicker than 5 cm in the snow cover.
-The density cutter was inserted and leveled in the snowpack for layers with a thickness \geq 5 cm and < 10 cm.
-For snow layers with a thickness \geq 10 cm, the density cutter was inserted horizontally and upright.
-This method was favored in order to cover the vertical variability of snow density within the same layer.
-For each layer, three samples were collected and weighed with an electronic scale (\pm 1 g).
+Density measurements were made in each contrasting snow layer that was thicker than 5 cm in the snow cover.
+For each layer, three samples were collected and weighed (± 1 g) using a wedge density cutter with a volume of 250 cm3.
 With these snow layer densities, three different calculation methods were used to estimate SWE from the same field data.
 These methods can be separated into 2 categories, namely, cumulative layers, methods 1-a and 1-b, and average density, method 2.
-Snow pit SWE for methods 1-a and 1-b, i.e., SWE{pl} (mm), was calculated using the following equation:
+Snow pit SWE for methods 1-a and 1-b, i.e., SWE{pl} (cm), was calculated using the following equation:

-$$SWE{p,1} = 10 \sum{i=1}^{n} (t_i \times \rho_i)$$ (3)
+$$SWE{p,l} = \sum{i=1}^{n} (t_i \times \rho_i)$$ (3)

 where t is snow layer thickness (cm), ρ is the snow layer density (g cm-3), and i refers to each snow layer.
-For methods 1-a and 200 1-b, each snow layer thickness was measured with a standard measuring tape graduated in cm (\pm 0.5 cm).
-The snow layer density (p) was then calculated from the average of the three density measurements made with a density cutter.
-The principle of Eq.
-(3) is based on the SWE calculation for each snow layer according to Eq.
-(2).
-The SWE of each snow layer are added to obtain SWE{pl} .
-For snow layer with a thickness < 5 cm, it was not possible to use the density cutter chosen because of its 205 height.
+For methods 1-a and 1-b, each snow layer thickness was measured with a standard measuring tape graduated in cm (\pm 0.5 cm).
 Using Eq.
-(3), methods 1-a and 1-b were differentiated according to the density attribution procedure that was used for these unsampled contrasting snow layers.
+(3), methods 1-a and 1-b were differentiated according to the density attribution procedure that was used for the unsampled contrasting snow layers (layer thickness < 5 cm).
 For method 1-a, these snow layers were assigned the average snow density of all sampled layers.
 For method 1-b, the density value of the closest sampled layer showing the same snow grain type was assigned to each unsampled snow layer.
-This estimate was made on the assumption that similar snow layers will have similar snow densities.
 If there were no other snow layers with comparable snow grain types, the average density was applied.
 For both methods 1-a and 1-b, a density of 0.7175 g cm-3 was assigned to ice layers.
-This density value was obtained from measurements 210 of ice layers that had been sampled in 2019.
+This density value was obtained from measurements of ice layers that had been sampled in 2019.
 Four samples of ice layer were cut, then their density has been estimated from their weight and volume using a cold-water immersion method.

-For the average density method (method 2), the principle is based upon calculating a mean snow cover density from multiple samples that were collected at regular depth intervals in the snow pit, i.e. continuous sampling strategy (Farnes et al., 1983; Elder et al., 1991; WMO, 2018).
+For the average density method (method 2), the principle is based upon calculating a mean snow cover density from multiple samples that were collected at regular depth intervals in the snow pit (Farnes et al., 1983; Elder et al., 1991).
 Such regular depth interval sampling is not exempt from errors, since ice layers are often neglected given the difficulty of them being sampled without bias (Proksch et al., 2016).
-Some layers of diverging density and thickness also can be under or over-represented.
-Despite strictly continuous sampling strategy not being used in this study, the method 2 was used to calculate SWE from the average density of multiple density samples that were described earlier and from total snow depth that was measured in the snow pit (\pm 0.5 cm).
+Some layers of diverging density and thickness also can be under or overrepresented.
+Despite strictly regular interval sampling procedure not being used in this study, the method 2 was used to calculate SWE from the average density of multiple density samples that were described earlier and from total snow depth that was measured in the snow pit (\pm 0.5 cm).
 While this choice might influence the results, the irregular interval sampling that we use for method 1 is also biased; the thickness of each layer is neglected in the calculation using method 2.
 Most efforts were made to take accurate snow density measurements, while snow layer thickness of a snow pit was only measured with a tape measure the precision of which is relative (\pm 0.5 cm).
-Give that density measurements were not taken at regular depth intervals, the proposed calculation method consists of a combination of method 1 and the continuous sampling method (Elder et al., 1991; Fassnacht et al., 2010).
-The snow pit SWE of method 2, SWE{p2} (mm), was calculated from the following equation:
+Give that density measurements were not taken at regular depth intervals, the proposed calculation method consists of a combination of method 1 and the regular interval sampling method (Elder et al., 1991; Fassnacht et al., 2010).
+The snow pit SWE of method 2, SWE{p2} (cm), was calculated from the following equation: